Memory Lane: 50 Years of VMM (Volunteer Mission Movement)

 Here follows an introduction to that story, of Edwina’s vision to establish VMM and to spread her mission to work with, live with, connect with, learn from and share with communities in need in Africa, Asia and the Americas.
 We share this story with you in celebration of Edwina, 50 years of her mission and of the amazing people who have followed, lived and shared it.
 Click on the pictures, pamphlets and articles, personal memorabilia kindly donated by Edwina, to look at snapshots through the decades, rekindle some fond memories and to see the fun and challenges, the seeds and growth of VMM and how lay mission has evolved to include all faiths and none.

-Edwina Gateley as a Volunteer Teacher in Uganda, Building the VMM Mission
+Edwina Gateley: A Volunteer Teacher in Uganda, Builds VMM’s Mission

 In 1964, inspired to follow a private mission to teach in Africa, Edwina left for Uganda at just twenty-one.
 She spent one year in a well-resourced school before leaving it to go and live in a rural community where no European had been before; adapting to the climate, living conditions, food, lack of resources and some serious challenges, scrapes and near misses.
 During this time, she had persuaded a small number of other teachers to follow her to Uganda, even though she had not had the support of the church to help her in doing so.